 Click the Paper assignment from the Assignments page.
 Click the Edit button.

 - Copy text from your Assignment prompt and paste it in the Rich Content Editor.

 - Enter 100 in the Points field.
 The due date field should be populated.

-- Click the Show Advanced Options link and select Online Submission from the Submission dropdown menu.
+- Select Online Submission from the Submission drop-down menu.

 - Select Allow File Uploads from the checklist.

 9. Edit Assignment Details for the Graded Discussion

 Click the Discussion assignment from the Assignments page.
 Click the Edit button.
 Click the New Discussion link in the Sidebar.

 - Title the Discussion and copy text from your Discussion prompt and paste it in the Rich Content Editor.